 The residence halls have the reputation of being a safe place, especially compared to off campus parties.
 The hall staff has done an excellent job in setting expectations about alcohol abuse and confronting illegal behavior.
 Students generally don't party in a big way or as much on campus except the occasional Theme House or Timberland Apartment setting.
-If they are partying in the dorms which of course they do, they are doing a good job of not getting caught and keeping their events respectful and under the radar.
-However, we have seen an increase in casual marijuana use in the halls usually not associated with behavior problems.
-Recreational marijuana use and possession is still illegal in Iowa therefor it is still a policy we enforce and involve the FCPD as needed with incidents.
+If they are partying in the dorms, they are doing a good job of not getting caught and keeping their events respectful and under the radar.

+Retention through ACE and the Success Center has instituted and continues to provide student success coaches which helps identify and helps those students in need.
 Our students of concern committee and student life folks have identified what cohorts and groups on campus have an increased number of alcohol problems.
-Teams or Theater groups that struggle with binge drinking, parties, and athletic consequences can be identified through residence life, students of concerns, and general observations which helps us attack the problem through communication with the coaches.
+Teams or Theater groups that struggle with binge drinking, parties, and athletic consequences can be identified through residence life, students of concerns, Academic Affairs and general observations which helps us attack the problem through communication with the coaches.